tiprankstipranks

 Manufacturing - Risk 1

-Poultry and pork products may be subject to contamination by disease-producing organisms, or pathogens, such as Listeria monocytogenes, Salmonella, generic E.coli, Yersinia enterocolitica and Staphylococcus aureus.
-These pathogens are generally found in the environment and there is a risk that, as a result of food processing, they could be present in our processed poultry products.
-These pathogens can also be introduced as a result of improper handling at the further processing, foodservice or consumer level.
-These risks may be controlled, although not eliminated, by adherence to good manufacturing practices and finished product testing.
-We have little, if any, control over proper handling once the product has been shipped.
+Poultry and pork products are susceptible to contamination by harmful organisms, or pathogens, such as Listeria monocytogenes, Salmonella, generic E.coli, Yersinia enterocolitica and Staphylococcus aureus.
+These pathogens are generally found in the environment or naturally exist in the animal's gut.
+These pathogens may also be introduced due to improper handling at the further processing, foodservice, or consumer level.
+These risks can be managed-but not eliminated-through good manufacturing practices and finished product testing.
+We have little, if any, control over proper handling once the product leaves our facilities.
 Illness and death may result if the pathogens are not eliminated at the further processing, foodservice or consumer level.
-Even an inadvertent shipment of contaminated products is a violation of law and may lead to increased risk of exposure to product liability claims, product recalls and increased scrutiny by federal and state regulatory agencies and may have a material adverse effect on our business, reputation and/or prospects.
+An inadvertent shipment of contaminated products which contravenes relevant legislative requirements may lead to increased risk of exposure to product liability claims, product recalls and increased scrutiny by federal and state regulatory agencies and may have a material adverse effect on our business, reputation and/or prospects.
 The packaging, marketing and distribution of food products entail an inherent risk of product liability and product recall and the resultant adverse publicity.
 We may be subject to significant liability if the consumption of any of our products causes injury, illness or death.
 We could be required to recall certain products in the event of contamination or damage to the products.
-In addition to the risks of product liability or product recall due to deficiencies caused by our production or processing operations, we may encounter the same risks if any third party tampers with our products.
-We cannot assure you that we will not be required to perform product recalls, or that product liability claims will not be asserted against us, in the future.
-Any claims that may be made may create adverse publicity that would have a material adverse effect on our ability to market our products successfully or on our business, reputation, prospects, financial condition and results of operations.
+In addition to the risks of product liability or product recall due to deficiencies caused by our production or processing operations, we may encounter the same risks if any third-party tampers with our products.
+We cannot provide assurance that we will not be required to perform product recalls, or that product liability claims will not be asserted against us in the future.
+Any claims that may be made may create adverse publicity that could have a material adverse effect on our ability to market our products successfully or on our business, reputation, prospects, financial condition and results of operations.
 If our products become contaminated, spoiled, are tampered with or are mislabeled, we may be subject to product liability claims and product recalls.
-A widespread product recall could result in significant losses due to the cost of a recall, the destruction of product inventory and lost sales due to the unavailability of product for a period of time.
+A widespread product recall could result in significant losses due to recall-related costs, the destruction of product inventory, and lost sales from product unavailability for a period of time.
 Such a product recall also could result in adverse publicity, damage to our reputation and a loss of consumer confidence in our products, which could have a material adverse effect on our business results.
-We currently maintain insurance with respect to certain of these risks, including product liability insurance, business interruption insurance and general liability insurance, but in many cases such insurance is expensive, difficult to obtain and no assurance can be given that such insurance can be maintained in the future on acceptable terms, or in sufficient amounts to protect us against losses due to any such events, or at all.
+We currently maintain insurance coverage for certain risks, including product liability, business interruption, and general liability insurance.
+However, insurance can be expensive and difficult to obtain.
+There is no assurance that we can maintain adequate coverage in the future or that such insurance would be sufficient to cover all potential losses.
 Moreover, even though our insurance coverage may be designed to protect us from losses attributable to certain events, it may not adequately protect us from liability and expenses we incur in connection with such events.

 Employment / Personnel - Risk 1